Xarelto, 15 mg 98 pcs

 per 100 patient-years

-Prevention of stroke, myocardial infarction and death from cardiovascular causes, as well as prevention of acute limb ischemia and overall mortality in patients with CHD or AFS/p>
+Prevention of stroke, myocardial infarction and death due to cardiovascular causes, as well as for the prevention of acute limb ischemia and all-cause mortality in patients with coronary artery disease or PAD

 6.7 events